 Before we get into the list, I want to remind all the parents or grandparents, please make sure child-proof your iPAD, iPod, iPhone before handing them over to the kids.
 It is very easy!
 I have a step-by-step guide with screen shots.
 You can find the instruction by clicking HERE.
 Believe me, 5 minites of your time today will save a lot trouble later on.
 Also, if your child is struggling in math and you are too busy to get involved, you may consider an online math tutor, so your child have a real person to go to for help.
 Now to the list.

-Best Math Apps for Kindergarden and Early Elementary Kids:
+Best Educational Apps for Kids: Math Apps for Kindergarden and Early Elementary Kids:

 Khan Academy (Free): Although it is not a math specific app, I like the math tutoring very much.
 It is a good go-to place to seek further clarification on some learned concepts or learn new math concepts.
 You can watch the video via wifi, or you can download the video on your device to watch it on the go.